Tip: You can use filters for better results

 - Form name: You can define the form name to identify the correct form later when you look at the list of your custom forms.
 For example, the name "ContractFirstprojectHeader" can work for the contract object header for the "Firstproject" project.

-- Action type: This is the goal of the inline form's building block.
+- Action type: Defines the purpose of the inline form's building block.
 For example, for a contract details header, the action type is "HEADER", for the signoff details, the action type is "SIGNOFF".

 - Tags: Tags control the scope of the inline form.
 The first time you create an inline form under a specific action type for your object, you must leave the Tags untouched (empty), so that this is provided as the default layout.
 If you want to define a specific layout for a workflow or project, after you've created a default inline form, create another specific inline form with the same action type.
 This allows you to change the appearance even on a workflow or project level.